To The Unitholders of Cube Highways Trust

 We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.

 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the standalone financial statements of the current period and are therefore the key audit matters.
-We describe these matters in our auditors report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that the matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.
+We describe these matters in our auditors report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-a) We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of our audit.
+a) We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-b) The Standalone Balance Sheet and the Standalone Statement of Profit and Loss (including Other Comprehensive Income) are in agreement with the books of account of the Trust. c) In our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards as defined in Rule 2(1)(a) of the Companies (Indian Accounting Standards) Rules, 2015, as amended, and other accounting principles generally accepted in India, to the extent not inconsistent with SEBI InvIT Regulations.
+c) In our opinion, the aforesaid standalone financial statements comply with the SEBI InvIT Regulations, Indian Accounting Standards prescribed under section 133 of the Companies Act 2013, as amended and other accounting principles generally accepted in India, to the extent not inconsistent with the SEBI InvIT Regulations.

-Logo IIFL Customer Care Number
+IIFL Customer Care Number

 (Gold/NCD/NBFC/Insurance/NPS)